Hausa 1 (PG)

 - The ability to produce short passages in written Hausa

 - The knowledge and understanding of the role of language in general, and Hausa in particular, in language-based research.

 A total of 22 weeks teaching with 4 hours classroom contact per week.

 Scope and syllabus

 Students will learn to use the Hausa language in both its spoken and written forms.
 This will allow students to interact with Hausa speakers in a variety of basic everyday situations, providing students with a basis to approach research topics relating to the society and culture of Hausa-speaking communities and communities for whom Hausa is a well-known lingua franca.
-The grammatical element of the course is a basis for further research into a variety of linguistic topics.
+The grammatical element of the module is a basis for further research into a variety of linguistic topics.

 A series of special PG lectures with associated seminars structured around six themes Structure, Texts, Identity, Society, Translation and Transformation (provided for PG students studying different languages) introduces students to general questions of the role of language in language-based scholarship and research, and provides them with the critical and methodological skills to relate their language acquisition to the thematic aspects of their studies.

 One three-hour written paper taken in May/June (50%); portfolio of language homework exercises (30%); one 15 minute oral examination (20%).

 1) The module will be based on :

 - Randell, Richard, Abdullahi Bature, and Russell G. Schuh.
 1998.
 Hausar Baka (‘Gani Ya Kori Ji’): Elementary and Intermediate Lessons in Hausa Language and Culture.
 Windsor, CA : World of Languages.